Southside Christian School

-Southside Christian School is a private K–12 Christian school in Simpsonville, South Carolina.
+Southside Christian School is a private PreK–12 Christian school in Simpsonville, South Carolina.
 SCS was established in 1967 and is accredited by the Association of Christian Schools International.
-SCS serves approximately 1,300 students beginning at 24 months of age and continuing through 12th grade on one campus.
-Students are divided into early education (K2–K5), elementary school (kindergarten–5th), middle school (6th–8th), and high school (9th–12th).
+SCS serves approximately 1,400 students beginning at 24 months of age and continuing through 12th grade on one campus.
+Students are divided into Early Education (K2–K5), Elementary School (Kindergarten–5th), Middle School (6th–8th), and High School (9th–12th).